Swift v. Tyson: Reasoning

 Common law is not strictly local; court decisions aspire towards true interpretations, which are to be sought not in the decisions themselves but in general principles and doctrines.
 Court decisions do not constitute laws or authority as to what the law is but only evidence of what the law is.

 Strictly local law consists of the state's positive statutes, constructions thereof adopted by state courts, and rights and titles to things having a permanent locality, such as to real estate and other matters immovable and intraterritorial in their nature and character.

-The "common" law -- which is not local -- includes the rights and titles created in contracts or other instruments of a commercial nature, which are to be sought in general principles of commercial jurisprudence.
+The "common" law—which is not local—includes the rights and titles created in contracts or other instruments of a commercial nature, which are to be sought in general principles of commercial jurisprudence.

 In Section 34 of the Judiciary Act of 1789, "the laws of the several states" referred to state laws that were strictly local and so not to a state's "common" law.
 Thus, it did not bind federal courts to state commercial jurisprudence.
 The Federal jurisdiction is free to interpret the general common law.

 The Supreme Court, therefore, sustained the determination of the lower federal court that under the general common law, a pre-existing debt constitutes a valuable consideration for a negotiable instrument.

+The doctrine from Swift v.
+Tyson was followed for many years and expanded over time, but the Supreme Court rarely justified it further.
+Courts applied the doctrine inconsistently, so it was not easy to predict what, exactly, a particular federal judge would hold to be the general law of the land.
+Nonetheless, the Supreme Court revisited the doctrine in Baltimore & Ohio Railroad Co. v.
+Baugh and not only upheld Swift but provided reasons that the doctrine ought to continue.
+In dissent, Justice Field declared that Swift had been wrongly decided at the time.
+By the time Swift was overruled, it was considered a superprecedent.